slashk/slashk.github.com/_posts/2012-02-21-revisit-openstack-architecture-diablo.markdown

 category: openstack
 ---

-While it is still [six weeks until OpenStack "Essex" (2012.1) officially is released](http://wiki.openstack.org/EssexReleaseSchedule), release candidates are just around the corner.
+While it is still [seven weeks until OpenStack "Essex" (2012.1) officially is released](http://wiki.openstack.org/EssexReleaseSchedule), release candidates are just around the corner.
 With this in mind, I thought it would be a good chance to revisit my earlier blog post on [OpenStack Compute ("Nova") architecture](http://ken.pepple.info/openstack/2011/04/22/openstack-nova-architecture/).
 This time around, instead of detailing the architecture of just a single service, I'll look at all the pieces of the OpenStack project working together.

 To level-set everyone's understanding, let's briefly review the OpenStack project components and history.
 Founded in 2010 by Rackspace and NASA, the project has [released four versions](http://wiki.openstack.org/Releases) and is set to release the fifth ("Essex" or 2012.1) [in April](http://wiki.openstack.org/EssexReleaseSchedule).
 Originally, it consisted of a trio of "core" services: